ap0llo/Cake.GitLab/docs/mdsource/identites-and-connection-objects.source.md

 `ProjectConnection` extends `ProjectIdentity` with an access token and thus encapsulates all data required for identifying a project and authenticating to the GitLab API.

-Initialization of `ProjectConnection` is analogous to the initialization of `ProjectIdentity` with the addition of a `accessToken` parameter
+Initialization of `ProjectConnection` is analogous to the initialization of `ProjectIdentity` with the addition of an `accessToken` parameter

 snippet: ProjectConnection-Simple